 Mr. Temple has served as President of DelTex Capital LLC, a private investment firm, since its founding in 2010.
 Mr. Temple has served as an Operating Executive for Tailwind Capital, LLC, a New York based middle market private equity firm managing over \$3.5 billion of committed capital, since June 2011.
 Prior to forming DelTex Capital, Mr. Temple served as President of Vulcan Capital, the investment arm of Vulcan Inc., from May 2009 until December 2009 and as Vice President of Vulcan Capital from September 2008 to May 2009.
 Prior to joining Vulcan in September 2008, Mr. Temple served as a managing director at Tailwind Capital, LLC from May to August 2008.
 Prior to joining Tailwind, Mr. Temple was a managing director at Friend Skoler & Co., Inc. from May 2005 to May 2008.
 From April 1996 to December 2004, Mr. Temple was a managing director at Thayer Capital Partners.
 Mr. Temple started his career in the audit and tax departments of KPMG's Houston office and was a licensed CPA from 1989 to 1993.
-Mr. Temple has served on the board of directors of Plains All American Pipeline Company since 2009 and served on the audit committee of Charter Communications Inc. from November 2009 through January 2011.
+Mr. Temple has served on the board of directors of Plains All American Pipeline Company since 2009 and served on the audit committee from 2009 to 2016.
+Prior public board service includes board and audit committee service for Clear Channel Outdoor Holdings from April 2011 to May 2016 and on the board and audit committee of Charter Communications Inc. from November 2009 through January 2011.
 In addition to public boards, as part of his role with Tailwind, Mr. Temple has served on private boards including Brawler Industries, National HME, and HMT, LLC.
 Since 2016 he has served on the board of Owl Rock Capital Corporation II and since 2018 he has served on the board of Owl Rock Technology Finance Corp.
 Mr. Temple holds a B.B.A., magna cum laude, from the University of Texas and an M.B.A. from Harvard.